Bachelor of Health Science (Nursing)

-Her studies have made her feel well-prepared for her future career as a nurse, says Celia Willison who is graduating with a Bachelor of Health Science (Nursing) in August.
+Her studies have made her feel well-prepared for her future career as a nurse, says Celia Willison who graduated with a Bachelor of Health Science (Nursing).

 “I think the nursing degree has really given me a good base, and I’ve enjoyed the practical learning opportunities and clinical placements.
 I’ve been really lucky to get the clinical placements I wanted, which made my placements even more enjoyable.
 I felt well prepared for my placements through the lectures and labs I had.